Abhi5453Abhi/ToDOList/README.md

 3. Download and install postgresql from the https://www.postgresql.org/download/ .
 4. Start SQL shell and pgadmin.
 5. Run all the queries of database.sql in SQL shell.

+Functionalities:-
+1. Create, Delete, Update and Delete a todo task.
+2. Search in Todo-List by title,date,priority and state.
+3. User can Priortize List according to priority.

+Optimisations:-
+1. Used Indexing for faster CRUD operations.